TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Benchmark

-\hky{where $\beta$ is $0.5$.
 In cases where the list of mapped artifacts has a length of $0$, we assign a value of $1$ to \textit{CHAIR} as a penalty.
-This reflects the fact that the MLLM has failed to properly address the \texttt{<OEQ>}.
+This indicates that the MLLM has failed to properly address the \texttt{<OEQ>}.
 Similarly, if the model mistakenly classifies a fake sample as real, we also set \textit{CHAIR} to $1$.
 All the metrics are computed on a per-sample basis.
-Additional details on metric calculations are provided in the supplementary material.}
+Additional details are provided in the supplementary material.